-The Pennsylvania ten (10) day notice to pay or quit, in relation with Section 250.501(b), is to be served on a tenant who has failed to pay rent.
-The notice informs the tenant of their delinquency, and that they have 10 days to either pay the past due amount of rent or vacate the rental unit.
-This notice must be served to the tenant before the landlord can file an eviction action in court.
-Only after the notice period has expired (with no action taken by the tenant), can the landlord then file the eviction lawsuit.
-Download Here: .PDF Format Word
+The Pennsylvania ten (10) day notice to pay or quit is to be served on a tenant that has failed to pay rent by the designated payment date.
+If the lease does not specify a grace period for payment, the landlord may serve the notice as soon as payment is overdue.
+The notice informs the tenant of their delinquency and provides them with ten (10) days to either pay the past due amount or vacate the leased property.
+Only after the notice period has expired (with no action taken by the tenant) can the landlord file the eviction lawsuit with the magistrate district court.
+Laws – § 250.501(b)

 How to Evict a Tenant (Process)